 by Mira Reverente

 Remember those childhood trips to the dentist?
-It was make or break, smile or cry for most people.
-They either left a positive impression or went the complete opposite way.
+It was made or break, smile or cry for most people.
+They either left a positive impression like after a visit to Dentist Frederick or it went the complete opposite way.

 Blast from the Past